 Ingredients for Ham and Cheese Hasselback Potatoes

 - Potatoes - Any type of baking potato will work, but Russet potatoes hold their shape well and get tender on the inside and golden brown on the outside.
 Yukon gold are another great choice.
 The recipe was tested with potatoes that were all about 10 oz and had a similar shape and size.
 Adjust the cook time if using larger or smaller potatoes.

 - Cooking Oil and Salt - Before roasting the potatoes, rub them with a generous amount of cooking oil and season with salt.
 This will give the outside of the potato lots of flavor and make keep it tender while baking.

 - Butter, Garlic, Chopped Parsley - This is the trifecta that forms the garlic butter drizzle used to finish these Hasselback potatoes.
 Curly or flat leaf parsley will work just fine.

-- Thinly Sliced Cured Ham – The Bayonne Ham I received as part of this sponsored post comes thinly sliced, so all I had to do was tear it into pieces to add a rich flavor to the dish.
-This cured ham has a buttery texture that is easy to tear and gets melty and rich inside the potatoes.
+- Thinly Sliced Cured Ham - The ham I used comes thinly sliced, so all I had to do was tear it into pieces to add a rich flavor to the dish.
 You could slice the ham into even pieces for a more consistent look, but tearing the pieces as you add them to the dish gives it a rustic look and all of the edges sticking out of the potatoes get crisp and golden in the oven.